openharmony/docs/en/application-dev/ui/arkts-gesture-events-single-gesture.md

       .gesture(
         // Bind the sliding gesture and restrict it to be triggered only when the user slides in the vertical direction.
         SwipeGesture({ direction: SwipeDirection.Vertical })
-          //When the sliding gesture is triggered, obtain the sliding speed and angle to modify the layout parameters of the component.
+          // When the swipe gesture is triggered, the swipe speed and angle are obtained, which can be used to modify the layout parameters.
           .onAction((event: GestureEvent) => {
             this.speed = event.speed;
             this.rotateAngle = event.angle;